Cambodian Freedom Fighters

-The Cambodian Freedom Fighters (CFF; ចលនាកងទ័ពសេរីជាតិកម្ពុជា) is an anti-communist political and paramilitary organization that was established on 21 October 1998, by its founder, Chhun Yasith, at Poipet near the Cambodian-Thai border.
+The Cambodian Freedom Fighters (CFF; ចលនាកងទ័ពសេរីជាតិកម្ពុជា) is an anti-communist political and paramilitary organization that was established on 21 October 1998 by Chhun Yasith at Poipet near the Cambodian-Thai border.
 Their headquarters are in Long Beach, California, United States.
 It was incorporated and registered at the Californian Secretary of State's office as a political organization in June 1999, and aims "to fight against communists to protect the interests of Cambodian people."
 The CFF claim to have 500 members in the United States and up to 20,000 supporters in the Kingdom of Cambodia.
+The group orchestrated a 2000 Cambodian coup d'état attempt.

 History and attacks

 The military branch of the CFF emerged in November 1998, in the wake of political violence that saw many influential Cambodian leaders flee and the Cambodian People's Party assume power.

 With the objective of overthrowing the government, the group is led by a Cambodian-American, a former member of the opposition Sam Rainsy Party, includes Cambodian-Americans based in Thailand and the United States and former soldiers from the separatist Khmer Rouge, Royal Cambodian Armed Forces, and various conservative political factions.
 In the wake of the violence, more than 200 people, including Richard Kiri Kim, were arrested by the Cambodian police.

 On 19 September 2000, a grenade was thrown by two men on a motorcycle at a phone booth.
 Four people were killed and nine injured in the attack.
 Although they did not claim the incident, the government saw the CFF as suspects.

-In 24 November 2000, two attacks were registered eight people were killed and at least fourteen wounded when as many as seventy anti-government rebels stormed state offices and battled security forces in Phnom Penh, Cambodia.
+On 24 November 2000, two attacks were registered eight people were killed and at least fourteen wounded when as many as seventy anti-government rebels stormed state offices and battled security forces in Phnom Penh, Cambodia.
 The rebels threw grenades and used AK-47's in an exchange of fire with soldiers and police outside the Ministry of Defense and Cabinet buildings, and ten men launched an assault on a military barracks approximately 15 kilometers (nine miles) west of the capital.
 There were no reports of casualties or damage.
 Police believed that the attacks were perpetrated by the anti-government group, the Cambodian Freedom Fighters.